1980 Winter Olympics: Mascot

-Roni is the Olympic mascot of these Games, created by Don Moss.
-The mascot is a racoon, which is a familiar animal from the mountainous region of the Adirondacks where Lake Placid is situated.
-The name Roni comes from the word racoon in Iroquoian, the language of the native people from the region of the State of New York and Lake Placid and was chosen by Lake Placid school children.
+Roni was the Olympic mascot of the Games, created by Don Moss.
+The mascot was a raccoon, which is a familiar animal from the mountainous region of the Adirondacks where Lake Placid is situated.
+The name Roni came from the word raccoon in Iroquoian, the language of the native people from the region of the State of New York and Lake Placid, and was chosen by Lake Placid school children.

 Theme song

-The official theme song for the 1980 Winter Olympics was "Give It All You Got" by the American flugelhorn player Chuck Mangione, who performed the song (along with the song "Piña Colada") live at the Closing Ceremony, with the Hamilton Philharmonic Orchestra (Canada).
+The official theme song for the 1980 Winter Olympics was "Give It All You Got" by the American flugelhorn player Chuck Mangione, who performed the song (along with the song "Piña Colada") live at the closing ceremony, with the Hamilton Philharmonic Orchestra (Canada).